Verification for Federal Aid

 Can I receive any federal aid while I'm in the verification process?

 No, verification must be completed first.
-The only exception is if you are selected after federal aid has paid to your account; those funds will not be sent back to ED unless completion of verification necessitates it or you fail to submit the required documents.
+The only exception is if you are selected after federal aid has paid to your account; those funds will not be sent back to the U.S. Department of Education unless completion of verification necessitates it or you fail to submit the required documents.